‘THE TWIN DILEMMA’

 The guest cast also includes Kevin McNally as Hugo Lang, lieutenant of the space police.
 Hugo is sent off to search for the young twins before he meets up with the Doctor and Peri.
 Hugo is a likeable character, but why he changed into a multi-coloured jacket instead of his police uniform I’ve no idea.

 There’s also Maurice Denham as Professor Edgeworth, who kidnaps the twins.
 It turns out that he’s really a Time Lord called Azmael and an old tutor and friend of the Doctor’s.
 Azmael is working for a Gastropod named Mestor and has kidnapped the two boys in an attempt to save the planet Jaconda.

 Edwin Richfield plays Mestor the Gastropod, the villain of the story.
-I’ve seen Edwin in ‘Doctor Who’ before as a human being, but I couldn’t recognise him in that Gastropod make-up as Mestor.
+I’ve seen Edwin in ‘Doctor Who’ before in ‘The Sea Devils’, but I couldn’t recognise him in that Gastropod make-up as Mestor.
 Mestor the Gastropod is unconvincing as a ‘Doctor Who’ monster and is pretty weak in terms of a character.

 The rest of the guest cast includes Dennis Chinnery (who was in ‘Genesis of the Daleks’) as Professor Sylvest, the twins’ father; Seymour Green as the Jacondan Chamberlain; Oliver Smith as Drak and Barry Stanton as Noma, two Jacondans; and Helen Blatch as Commander Fabian of the space police.

 By the end, Peri is unhappy with how the Doctor has changed for her.
 But the Doctor insists that Peri waits before she judges him.
 In a way, the Doctor is telling the viewers to wait before judging him.
 Colin has done plenty of Big Finish audios that have expanded his Doctor in a larger ways than one.